-Seven principal credit ratings are considered - [AAA, AA, A, BBB, BB, B, CCC].
-The study uses a rating migration matrix from Elton et al (2001).
-The rating migration matrix is slightly adapted where it violates some of the constraints mentioned as part of equation 4 and 8.
-Table 2 and table 3 show the original and adapted rating migration matrix, respectively.
+Overall, seven principal credit ratings are considered - [AAA, AA, A, BBB, BB, B, CCC].
 In all cases that bond value is modelled, equation 1 is used to calculate the value of the bonds.
-Recovery rates are taken from Elton et al (2001).
+For this purpose, recovery rates are taken from Elton et al. (2001).
 Table 1 shows the recovery rates used.
-The risk-free rate used is taken from Elton et al (2001) and Huang and Huang (2012).
-An artificial portfolio of bonds is used, and the coupons of the bonds are set to 7.5.
-For each rating category, ten intervals are considered, and the maturity of the issues are such that one issue matures per interval.
+In all cases, the risk-free rate used is taken from Elton et al. (2001) and Huang and Huang (2012).
+Also, in all cases, an artificial portfolio of bonds is used.
+The coupons of the bonds are varied - four different values are used: 2.5, 5.0, 7.5, and 10.0.
+Ten intervals are considered, and the maturity of the issues are such that one issue matures per interval.
 Thus, 10 issues are used per rating category, and 70 issues are used overall.